enzymejs/enzyme/docs/guides/webpack.md

 [webpack]() in order to bundle your React code.

 Webpack uses static analysis to create a dependency graph at build-time of your source code to build a bundle.
-Enzyme has a hand full of conditional `require()` calls in it in order to remain compatible with React 0.13 and React 0.14.
+Enzyme has a handful of conditional `require()` calls in it in order to remain compatible with React 0.13 and React 0.14.

 Unfortunately, these conditional requires mean there is a bit of extra setup with bundlers like